Rules and Conditions

 Only devices, measuring distance are allowed.

 Limited name and logo recognition is allowed on golf equipment and clothing (max.
 10 x 3 cm or 5 x 5 cm).
 The player’s name must not appear in connection with sponsor’s name or logo.
-The ESLGA-Committee has to be informed (+ send Photos) and must approve the advertising ( see also “Decisions on the Rules of Amateur Status).
+The ESLGA-Committee has to be informed (and by sending photos) and must approve the advertising ( see also “Decisions on the Rules of Amateur Status).

 VI TROPHY and PRIZES